pedrocatalao/invoicexpress-google-sheets/README.md

   - Time: Midnight to 1am

 ### Other uses
-* Create some nice graph around the data
+* Create some nice graphs around the data
 * Publish the sheet to the web and share it